evsi8432/sublinear-HMM-inference/README.md

 # sublinear-HMM-inference
-The repository contains materials related to performing inference for hidden Markov models in sub-linear time
+The repository contains all of the code and data from ``Variance-Reduced Stochastic Optimization for Efficient Inference of Hidden Markov Models" by Sidrow et al. (2023).